sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/_index.md

 ## Authentication

-Users of the Sensu web UI and command-line tools can authenticate via [built-in basic authentication provider][14] or authenticate via Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC) when [external authentication providers][15] are configured by the administrator.
+Sensu web UI and sensuctl command line tool users can authenticate via [built-in basic authentication provider][14] or Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect 1.0 protocol (OIDC) when [external authentication providers][15] are configured by the administrator.

-Sensu agents authenticate to the Sensu backend using either [basic][14] or [mutual TLS][] authentication.
+Sensu agents authenticate to the Sensu backend using either [basic][14] or [mutual transport layer security (TLS)][20] authentication.

 ### Use built-in basic authentication